0xff-r4bbit/watchmetype/README.md

 _because revision history is not learning_

 Watch Me Type is an open-source macOS app that types text into any active window with the pacing, pauses, and imperfections of a real person.
-It can replay a single draft or stage a Draft 1 → Draft 2 revision, locking to the chosen window, auto-pausing on focus changes, and running for the exact duration you need.
+It can replay a single draft or stage a Draft 1 → Draft 2 revision, locking to the chosen window, auto-pausing on focus changes, and running for at least the duration you need.

 ![Watch Me Type in action](assets/thumbnail.png)